-The Open Budget Survey (OBS) is the only global indicator for measuring and internationally compare transparency, public participation, and oversight of the budgetary procedure.
-This study, led by the International Budget Partnership, is conducted in a decentralized manner, with a team responsible for analysising the national situation in each of the 102 countries participating in this initiative.
-In Portugal, this project is hosted by the IPP and the expert team is led by Paulo Trigo Pereira, the IPP president and professor at ISEG.
+Open Budget Survey (OBS) is the only global indicator to measure and compare transparency, public participation, and oversight of the budget process internationally.
+This study, led by the International Budget Partnership (a Washington think tank) every two years, is conducted in a decentralized manner, with a team responsible for analyzing the national situation in each of the 115 countries participating in this initiative.
+In Portugal, the partner of this project is the Institute of Public Policy since the 2015 edition.

-Open Budget Survey 2015
+Open Budget Survey 2017

 Despite progress, Portuguese Budget remains less transparent than Russia’s or Brazil’s.
 And the opportunities given to citizens to participate in the decision-making process on public resources are very scarce.
 This is the conclusion of the international Open Budget Survey 2017.
 Portugal, in the rankings assigned by the survey, is at a “significant” level, but it has a long way to go in improving budget transparency, with a score of 66 points out of 100.

 However, it is substantially higher than the global average of 42 points.
 The first Budget of the “Geringonça” (term emerged from the Portuguese right-wing parties to criticize António Costa when he negotiated a dealing with the Portuguese Communist and Bloco de Esquerda Parties to ensure a parliamentary support for the new government) analyzed by this global indicator improves against the 2015 Budget, albeit very slightly: in OBS 2015 Portugal had achieved a result of 64 points.
 With this result, Portugal presents a budget process that is less transparent than the one presented in several countries with worse scores in the Human Development Index: as in Bulgaria, Georgia, Romania, Brazil , Peru or Mexico.
 At the European level, the Nordic countries lead the ranking as the best countries in budgetary transparency.